yigityuce/N2MS/Languages/Java/Core/README.md

     * Returns a sequential stream considering collection as its source.
   * **parallelStream()**
     * Returns a parallel Stream considering collection as its source.
-* Stream class has some static methods also to create stream.
+* Stream class has some static methods also to create stream:
   * **of()**
     * Returns a stream whose elements are the specified values at variadic arg list.
   * **generate()**